Filtering: Why & How

-- Router based filters filter the internet as it comes into your home.
+Router based filters filter the internet as it comes into your home.
 A router basically acts as an internet splitter or traffic controller.
 It allows multiple devices to connect via a physical or wireless connection.
 Some routers can be configured to filter internet content at the router, if this feature is not included by default.
 This type of filter works well in a home with multiple computers or devices as it filters all devices that are connected to it.

-- Software filters are software programs that need to be installed on each device requiring a filter.
+Software filters are software programs that need to be installed on each device requiring a filter.
 This type of filter is important for portable devices like laptops that can be used outside of the home.
-It can also be important if other sources of internet data are available in the home (for example a neighbors wireless network or a smart phone with a hot spot connection)
+It can also be important if other sources of internet data are available in the home (for example a neighbors wireless network or a smart phone with a hot spot connection).

-If you knew that your local water source is contaminated in some way, you would probably first install a whole house water filter (which can be compared to a router based filter).
+If you knew that your local water source was contaminated in some way, you would probably first install a whole house water filter.
+This can be compared to a router based filter.
 You might also add a filter to your water bottle as it can be filled outside of the house.
 This would be an example of a software filter.

 There are several features that you should look for in a filter (router-based or otherwise).
-A good filter will have all these capabilities:
+A good filter will have all these capabilities.

 Having separate user accounts will allow you to set different settings for younger children than for adults.

 A good filter will have the ability to set up accountability logs that can be sent automatically to an accountability partner.

 Time constraints will allow you to limit the time the internet is available, for example turning it off at night or on Sundays.

 A filter that works on all your devices or computers will keep all the settings and reporting in one place for you to review.

 A good filter should not be easily disabled or bypassed.

-- A white list is a list of allowed websites.
+A white list is a list of allowed websites.
 Most filters will allow you to create your own list of allowed websites and then limit a user to only be able to access those sites.

-- Most websites are given a label that filters use to decide to block or allow them.
+Most websites are given a label that filters use to decide to block or allow them.
 For example foxnews.com might be labelled as a news site and be allowed based on your filter settings.
 However on a certain day there may be a news article with some objectionable content in it.
 A good filter will use a technique called dynamic filtering.
 This is where the filter actually scans every word on the page and decides whether to block it or allow it.
 That means a page on a news site may be blocked on one day due to its content and another day allowed because the content has changed.
 Take a look at the list of common web pages listed — most filters would not block these sites based on how they are categorized.
 However, there is much objectionable content on each of these sites that can be blocked using dynamic filtering.